chigface/Fun-with-Python/README.md

 ROT13 is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet.
 ROT13 is an example of the Caesar cipher.

 This function takes a string and returns the string ciphered with Rot13.
 If there are numbers or special characters included in the string, they are returned as they are.
 Only letters from the latin/english alphabet is shifted, like in the original Rot13 "implementation".

+## Scramblies
+Complete the function scramble(str1, str2) that returns true if a portion of str1 characters can be rearranged to match str2, otherwise returns false.

+Notes:
+Only lower case letters will be used (a-z).
+No punctuation or digits will be included.
+Performance needs to be considered.
+Input strings str1 and str2 are null terminated.

+Examples
+scramble('rkqodlw', 'world') ==> True
+scramble('cedewaraaossoqqyt', 'codewars') ==> True
+scramble('katas', 'steak') ==> False